waggle-sensor/pywaggle/waggle/plugin/README.md

 ### class waggle.plugin.Plugin

+This class implements a few key groups of functionality:

+* Publishing measurements.
+* Processing messages sent to a node.

+Each of the functions are documented below.

 #### add_measurement(measurement)

 Adds a measurement to the current batch to be published.
 A measurement may either be a dictionary with fields: